 Doris Miller, also known as “Dorie” by shipmates and friends was born on 12th October 1919 in Waco, Texas.
 He was the son of Connery and Henrietta Miller who were both subsistent farmers living a poor lifestyle in Texas.
 Doris was a very strong child weighing 200 pounds and a height of 5’ 9”.
 Due […...Doris Miller, also known as “Dorie” by shipmates and friends was born on 12th October 1919 in Waco, Texas.
 He was the son of Connery and Henrietta Miller who were both subsistent farmers living…

-*WWII honoring Pearl Harbor hero Dorie Miller, a black messman who was untrained in machine gun use due to rigid Naval segregation policies.
-Miller took over a machine gun aboard the USS West Virginia and was officially credited with downing two Japanese planes.
-He was honored as one of the first heroes of World War II, and six months after the attack was given the Navy Cross by Admiral Chester Nimitz.
+Doris “Dorie” Miller, a black mess attendant on the USS West Virginia when the Japanese attacked Pearl Harbor on December 7, 1941.
+While carrying out an order of loading the ship with weapons, Miller took over a machine gun aboard and was officially credited with downing two Japanese planes.
+He was honored as one of the first heroes of World War II, and given the Navy Cross by Admiral Chester Nimitz.

 Doris "Dorie" Miller (October 12, 1919 – November 24, 1943) was a Messman Third Class in the United States Navy noted for his bravery during the attack on Pearl Harbor on December 7, 1941.
 He was the first African American to be awarded the Navy Cross.
 Nearly two years after Pearl Harbor, he was killed in action when USS Liscome Bay was sunk by a Japanese submarine during the Battle of Makin.